prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 Note that enabling or disabling [Cooperative Sync](#cooperative-syncing) is not currently supported in load-cookie.
 Please make sure the account default is set up appropriately in PBS config.

 {: .alert.alert-warning :}
-Note: if your PBS host company is using a version of `load-cookie.html` older than May of 2024 and if your AMP page is using a CMP, you should consider using 'load-cookie-with-consent.html` instead.
+Note: if your PBS host company is using a version of `load-cookie.html` older than July of 2024 and if your AMP page is using a CMP, you should consider using 'load-cookie-with-consent.html` instead.
 It's the same functionality, but older versions of `load-cookie.html` cannot read from CMPs.

 ## Bidder Instructions for Building a Sync Endpoint